Intro

 People are legally required to make HMRC aware of the money they are paid if that income is over the amount of £1,000 (over the course of a tax year).
 For affiliate income, this means that if any earnings surpass that limit of £1,000 then they’ll need to be officially divulged to HM Revenue & Customs.

 Any affiliate income within a tax year that is under the amount of £1,000 may fall under the terms of trading income allowance.
 By taking advantage of this income allowance, individuals are permitted to earn up to £1,000 without having to let HMRC know.
-However, it’s crucial to understand that this amount is in relation to an affiliate’s income, and not necessarily their profit.
+However, it’s crucial to understand that this amount is in relation to an affiliate’s income, and not necessarily their profit, you can use Universal Tax Professionals for this.

 To avoid any issues or oversights, it’s best to register with HMRC regardless of the amount earned within the tax year.
 This helps to prevent problems when turnover increases and ensures that UK-based affiliates avoid large registration penalty fees in the future.